Kadeeza/python-challenge/README.md

 The Pypoll analysis folder holds the election_data csv file which contains the ballot, county and candidate information from a recent election.
 The main.py script has been used to analyze this data to produce a text file containing insights such as: total number of votes cast, percentage of votes each candidate won, total number of votes each candidate won, winner of the election based on popular vote.

-The file structure for both PyBank and PyPoll folders are similar.
+The file structure for both PyBank and PyPoll folders is similar.
 See below for additional info:

 PyBank - Folder
 * Resources - Folder